E. Simms Campbell: "A Night-Club Map of 1930s Harlem"

-Of enduring cultural and historical interest is the witty, cartoon-filled map Campbell drew in 1932 – "A Night-Club Map of 1930s Harlem" – identifying the attractions of Harlem during the Harlem Renaissance and adding his personal notes.
+Of cultural and historical interest is the witty, cartoon-filled map Campbell drew in 1932 – "A Night-Club Map of 1930s Harlem" – identifying the attractions of Harlem during the Harlem Renaissance and adding his personal notes.
 He captures the intensity of the scene: within a few blocks of each other he has cartooned Cab Calloway singing at the Cotton Club, Bill "Bojangles" Robinson doing his step dance at the Lafayette Theater – "Friday night is the Midnight show, Most Negro revues begin and end here."
 Lissome "cafe au lait girls" dance at Small's Paradise.
 Outside, doormen welcome White swells in top hats, while an elegant Black couple in evening dress dance "the Bump"?

 Campbell's map appears in the book version of Ken Burns's documentary Jazz.
 The map in its entirety also appears as the inside front cover of "Of Minnie the Moocher and Me", the autobiography of Cab Calloway by Cab Calloway and Bryant Rollins (TY Crowell, 1976).
 Jazz historian Mike Thibault reports that the original was displayed by the Smithsonian in 1996.
 The map is currently held at the Yale Beinecke Rare Book and Manuscript Library.

 On April 4, 2017, National Geographic published an article on the map that included the map and several enlarged sections of it.
 They featured it again during 2020 to subscribers of their newsletter, among a collection of unique maps of New York City.